 On December 15, 2011, the circuit court held a preliminary hearing and found probable cause existed to support the allegations in the petition.
-Prior to adjudication, the DHHR performed forensic evaluations with three of petitioner's children, H.V., R.V., and K.V., as well as one of A.M.'s children, J.A.
+Prior to adjudication, the DHHR performed forensic evaluations with petitioner's daughter, J.A., as well as three of J.V.'s children.
 The circuit court then held an adjudicatory hearing on June 26, 2012, having previously continued an adjudicatory hearing from April of 2012.
-During the adjudicatory hearings the circuit court heard testimony from a CPS worker and the individual that performed the forensic evaluations of the children.
+During the adjudicatory hearings the circuit court heard testimony from a CPS worker and the individual that performed the forensic evaluation of the children.
 The circuit court also accepted recordings of the forensic interviews into evidence.
-Additionally, testimony was provided by both petitioner and A.M.
+Additionally, testimony was provided by both petitioner and J.V., as well as K.S., the adult daughter of one of petitioner's prior husbands.